XXIIIII/Fake_news_detector/README.md

 ## Performance

-The fine-tuned model achieves 35% improvement in accuracy compared to the baseline model
+The fine-tuned model achieves 35% improvement in accuracy compared to the baseline model.